finos/legend/docs/tutorials/query-builder.md

 ![Add a parameter](../assets/query-builder/params.gif)

+We run validations upon creation of query parameters such as not allowing duplicate parameter names or empty names.
+More details [here](https://github.com/finos/legend-studio/issues/1269).

 ### Constants

 Constants are static values set to a variable name that can be leveraged within your query.
 They remain the same for ALL executions.